IBM/itaa-markdown/README.md

 - In Public GitHub, since the repository has to be public, anyone can see the generated GitHub Pages
 - In Enterprise GitHub, the repository can be private, BUT the *published site will be visible to all enterprise members*.

-To limit access to your GitHub Pages, one option is to serve up the pages from a local machine.
+To limit access to your GitHub Pages, one option is to [serve up the pages from a local machine](#Serve-up-the-github-pages-from-a-local-machine).
-- Execute steps 1 through 3 outlined in the [Refreshing your Pages](#refreshing-your-pages-using-command-line-execution) section
-- When the `make serve` command is completed, you can view the pages using the URL generated, for eg, `http://127.0.0.1:8000/{github_account}/{repo_name}/`

 <hr>